deprimus/Tale/SETUP.md

 This document describes the setup process for [Tale](https://github.com/deprimus/Tale), a storytelling and prop manipulation utility for Unity.

-After the setup is finished, you may start using Tale.
+After following the setup process, you may start using Tale.
 Reading the [documentation]() is highly recommended for beginner users.

 This guide includes images meant to aid you.
 If they are too small, you can click on them to view them at their original resolution.